 First up, we have a completely over the top shameless plug.
 We’ve created what we consider one of the best content curation platform on the market, it’s called:

 A new entry is Curation Suite™ is a complete content curation platform for WordPress that works with any theme or plugin you have.

 This system has quite a bit of awesome curation features and solves the 3 biggest challenges you face as a content curator — finding content, citing content, and promoting content.

 New Update!
-Curation Suite just added a awesome new content discovery/social engagement component called the Listening Engine.
-This is one of the single best content discovery tools you can find and click here to see it in action.
+Curation Suite just added a awesome new content discovery addon called the Listening Engine.

 The base Curation Suite is powerful just by itself.
-You can easily find content to curate by searching Google News, Google Blogs, Yahoo!, Bing, Slideshare, and Youtube.
+You can easily find content to curate by searching Google News, Pocket, Giphy, Instagram, Bing News, Slideshare, and Youtube.
 It also has curation shortcuts where you can curate on the fly or save a link for curation later.

 If you are looking for a content curation solution for WordPress then Curation Suite should be on the top of that list.